deanmarchiori/ds-env-setup/README.md

 Then make this directory your working directory.

-Also included are a template `rstudio-prefs.json` config file to import your custom settings and layouts from RStudio.
+The `rstudio-prefs.json` config file will load your preferences and layouts in RStudio.
 This can be replaced with your own version, which is usually found on your host machine at `~/.config/rstudio`.